Site logo

 Few horses are as dazzling as the Lipizzaner.
 Once an endangered species, the horses boast unique jumps and moves that draw crowds worldwide.

 But that’s just the start.
-Lipizzaner horses are stunning pearly white equines with glossy manes that easily wow audiences.
-You’ll also appreciate their enchanting personalities.
-It makes them great companies at home and on the road.
+Lipizzaner horses are stunning pearly white equines with glossy manes that wow audiences.
+You’ll also appreciate their enchanting personalities, which enhance their companionship both at home and on the road.

 #15: The Arabian horse ($5,000-$20,000)

-The average Arabian horse costs $5,000 to $20,000.
+Arabian horse costs $5,000 to $20,000 on average.
 But the most expensive one on record is the Marwan Al Shaqab valued at $20 million.

 #16: American Paint Horse ($5,000-$20,000)

 The American Paint horse is a beautifully colored equine.
-The coat patterns vary significantly.
+The coat patterns vary.
 However, tobiano, avero, and tovero are common.
 All the patterns comprise white and a darker shade.

-Paint horses are versatile horses that excel in many disciplines, from pleasure riding to showjumping.
+Paint horses are versatile horses excelling in many disciplines, from pleasure riding to showjumping.
 You can also use them for reining, barrel racing, and other western equestrian events.

 #17: The shire horse ($2,000 to $20,000)